How can we help students navigate their college journey to pursue purposeful lives?

 Research & Preliminary Findings

-True North has been piloted in several settings at Boston College, and the initial data analysis of our pilots show that students benefit from the earlier version of True North in three ways: first, by understanding purpose to be non-linear; second, by concretizing their own purpose; third, by building relationships.
+True North has been piloted in several settings at Boston College, and the initial data analyses of our pilots show that students benefit from the True North in three ways: first, by understanding purpose to be non-linear; second, by concretizing their own purpose; third, by building relationships.

 First, preliminary versions of our curriculum have been effective in dispelling the belief that purpose is a linear path.
 Such a mindset can be a source of anxiety for students, offering no room for exploration.
 After experiencing True North, students have stated that the curriculum has helped them to understand that there are many ways to fulfill their purpose and to normalize the uncertainty students feel around purpose.
 Consequently, students give themselves permission to explore diverse experiences and consider different career paths.

 Second, through the early version of True North, students concretized the elements of their purpose and the impact that they would like to have.
 Students have stated that True North has helped them substantiate a vague desire (e.g., helping others) to understand the how, what and the why of their purpose.
 This understanding helps students identify the elements of greatest personal importance, provide language to talk about their purpose, and propel students to explore the different settings and ways they can apply their purpose post-graduation.

 Third, our curriculum has focused on building relationships with peers and mentors.
 The purpose journey is not meant to be taken alone, and thus, our curriculum stresses the importance of reaching out to a community of individuals for support and resources.
 Our web app will offer a platform for peers and mentors to share meaningful experiences and scaffold conversations around purpose.